 Paraphrasing is a tricky task.
 Thus, do it sufficiently and carefully.
 If you are unsure of individual parts, change the wording, grammar structure, or sentence format.
 Spend more time polishing your quotations, instead of dealing with the plagiarism issue.

-🏺 In-Text Reference Citations
+🏺 American Antiquity In-Text Citations

 There are two formats used in the journals for in-text citations: REVIEWS and BOOK NOTES, and BOOK REVIEW ESSAYS.
 See the section below to figure out all the differences between the two types of in-text citations.